MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOGeoAdministrator.md

 ```powershell
 Remove-SPOGeoAdministrator -LoginName contosoadmin
 ```
-Same as example 1, but using the LoginName parameter.
+Same as example 1, but using the LoginName parameter explicitly.

 ## PARAMETERS